 Rice flour is different than glutinous rice flour.

-It's important to use glutinous rice flour (or Mochiko, which is a Japanese brand of sweet rice flour) for these mochi brownies.
+Although they both appear white in color, it's important to use glutinous rice flour (or Mochiko, which is a Japanese brand of sweet rice flour) for these mochi brownies.

 A note on matcha quality